apastorts/MarkTexter/README.md

 ## How to start developing MarkTexter

-1. Install the node packages with `npm install`
+1. Install node packages with `npm install`
 2. Start debugging with `npm start`

 ## I just want to use the program